- 1. Why Do We Fill in the Gaps of Wood Trim?

 Excess application of caulk, likewise, will cause your fill to appear unfinished and rough.

-The ideal angle in cutting a caulking tube tip is a 45-degree angle.
+The ideal angle for cutting a caulking tube tip is a 45-degree angle.
 It will give you control over the contents of the tube, helping you to apply the caulk easily.

 Applying caulk on a lengthy gap in one run

 When you are about to fill a long gap, it is important to apply it in portions and not rush it in one run.
 This portioning will help you focus and properly fill a specific section before moving on to the next one.